 - Religious: making fun of someone’s religion, beliefs and rituals, or leaving people out because of their religion or non-belief

-- Homophobic, biphobic and transphobic: treating someone poorly because they identify as LGTBQ+ (lesbian, gay, bisexual, transgender, two-spirit, queer, questioning, intersex, and asexual)
+- Homophobic, biphobic and transphobic: treating someone poorly because they identify as LGTBQ2S+ (lesbian, gay, bisexual, transgender, two-spirit, queer, questioning, intersex, and asexual)

-Social media sites such as Facebook, Instagram, Twitter, YouTube, Flickr, Snapchat and Tumblr, as well as email and texting have become a large part of the way young people communicate and socialize.
-Because of these sites and young people’s access to them, cyberbullying has become a reality for today’s children.
+Social media platforms such as Facebook, Instagram, Twitter, YouTube, Flickr, Snapchat and Tumblr, as well as texting and instant messaging (IM) have become the major way youth communicate and socialize.
+Because of this, cyberbullying has become a concerning reality.

 Homophobic, Biphobic, and Transphobic Bullying

-Treating someone poorly (e.g., threats, name calling, pushing, hitting, using violence, making sexual remarks, leaving them out) because they identify as LGTBQ+ are forms of homophobic, biphobic and transphobic bullying.
-Research shows that young people who identify as LGBTQ* are more likely to attempt suicide than their heterosexual peers.
-To learn more about homophobia, biphobia and transphobia, see Sexual & Gender Diversity.
+Treating someone poorly (e.g., threats, name calling, pushing, hitting, using violence, making sexual remarks, leaving them out) because they identify as LGTBQ2S+ are forms of homophobic, biphobic and transphobic bullying.
+Research shows that young people who identify as LGBTQ2S+ are more likely to attempt suicide than their heterosexual peers.
+To learn more about homophobia, biphobia and transphobia, see Sexual Orientation and Gender Identity & Expression.

 Everyone deserves the right to be themselves without fear of verbal or physical abuse or violence.
-Homophobic, biphobic and transphobic bullying, just like other forms of bullying, are not a normal part of growing up and are never acceptable behaviour.
+Homophobic, biphobic and transphobic bullying, just like other forms of bullying, are not a normal part of growing up and are never acceptable.

 For tips on how to prevent homophobic and transphobic bullying and what to do if it’s already happening, see Transphobic Bullying.